bedrocklinux/bedrocklinux-userland/DESIGN.md

 - Global files: If every stratum only saw its local files, the strata would be unable to interact.
 Some file paths must appear the same to processes from all strata.
 These are called "global files".
 For example, /run/dbus is a global path.
-Thus, a dbus client from one stratum may communicate with a dbus server from another.
+Through this path a dbus client from one stratum may communicate with a dbus server from another.
 - Every file path and every process must either be associated with a given stratum or be considered global.
 - Enabled/disabled: To make software from various strata interact properly,